No sapphire on your new iPhone? China's Huawei has you covered

 Apple said sapphire glass would be used on its first smartwatch.
 It also continues to use the durable material to cover the iPhone's camera lens and home button, but gave no hints as to if, or when, the glass would be used on iPhone screens.

 Sapphire glass is the hardest material in nature after diamonds.
-It is used in LED lighting, high-end jewellery and military equipment such as submarine and rocket windows.
+It is used in LED lighting, high-end jewelry and military equipment such as submarine and rocket windows.

 According to a recent survey by used phone marketplace www.uSell.com, the most wanted new iPhone 6 feature had been sapphire glass, which is also more sensitive to the touch than other screen protectors.